Safeguarding Policy

 Commercial exploitation: Commercial exploitation refers to exploiting a child in work or other activities for the benefit of others and to the detriment of the child’s physical or mental health, education, moral or social-emotional development.
 It includes, but is not limited to, child labour.

 Grooming: Grooming behaviour can involve the use of a variety of manipulative and controlling techniques used to build trust or normalise sexually harmful behaviour.
-Grooming can include communicating or attempting to befriend or purposely establishing a relationship or other emotional connection with a child, their family, or organisations they are engaged with.
+Grooming can include communicating or attempting to befriend or purposely establishing a relationship or other emotional connection with a child, at-risk adult, their family, or organisations they are engaged with.
 Grooming can involve behaviour in person and activities on social media, email, or phone.

 Harm to a child: Harm to a child is any detrimental effect of a significant nature on the child’s physical, psychological, or emotional wellbeing.
 Harm can be caused by: